Murder of Gay Gibson: Background

-Eileen Isabella Ronnie 'Gay' Gibson was a 21-year old actress who was travelling back to England on the Union-Castle Line ship MV Durban Castle in October 1947.
+Eileen Isabella Ronnie 'Gay' Gibson was a 21-year-old actress who was travelling back to England on the Union-Castle Line ship MV Durban Castle in October 1947.
 'Gay Gibson' was her stage name.
-She had been on a theatre tour in South Africa with Doreen Mantle, and was returning to London (where she was living) to perform in theatre at the West End.
-Her presence on board came to the attention of James Camb (born 16 December 1916), a 30-year old steward on the liner.
-Gibson had been accommodated in cabin 126, B deck, which was in first-class.
+She had been on a theatre tour in South Africa with Doreen Mantle and was returning to London to perform in theatre at the West End.
+Her presence on board came to the attention of James Camb (born 16 December 1916), a 30-year-old steward on the liner.
+Gibson had been accommodated in Cabin 126, B Deck, which was in first-class.
 Camb was seen associating with Gibson, which was against company regulations, and was subsequently reprimanded by a senior officer.

 Durban Castle had set sail on 10 October.
-On the night of 17 October, after spending the evening dancing, Gibson was escorted to her cabin by two friends at 11:30 pm.
-Sometime around 3:00 am the following morning, the duty watchman, a man named Frederick Steer, was awakened by a summons which had been activated from cabin 126.
-When he arrived at Gibson's cabin, Steer noted that two lights were lit outside the cabin, one red and one green.
-One light indicated that the duty steward had been called, whilst the other meant that the duty stewardess had been requested also.
+On the night of 17 October, after spending the evening dancing, Gibson was escorted to her cabin by two friends at 11:30pm.
+Sometime around 3:00am the following morning, the duty watchman, Frederick Steer, was awakened by a summons which had been activated from Gibson's cabin.
+When he arrived at Cabin 126, Steer noted that two lights were lit outside the cabin, one red and one green; one light indicated that the duty steward had been called, whilst the other meant that the duty stewardess had been requested also.
 Steer thought this strange as usually only one person would be summoned.
 Steer's knock at the door was answered by Camb, who only half-opened the door and informed him that everything was alright.
 Steer left as he assumed that as a deck steward, Camb had arrived before him to help the passenger.
 (Maxtone-Graham and others dispute this, saying that Steer believed Camb had made good on his boast to sleep with a passenger).